Here are all the winners from the Grammys 2022 – rolling list

 Best Boxed Or Special Limited Edition Package

-Darren Evans, Dhani Harrison & Olivia Harrison, art directors (George Harrison) – ‘All Things Must Pass: 50th Anniversary Edition’
+Darren Evans, Dhani Harrison & Olivia Harrison, art directors (George Harrison) – ‘All Things Must Pass: 50th Anniversary Edition’ – winner

 Lordess Foudre & Christopher Leckie, art directors (Soccer Mommy) – ‘Color Theory’